 RULE 12.1.
 RESPONSIBILITY.
-Notwithstanding any other provision of these rules, unless the Board grants a waiver, the location of all new wells, excluding a well that is exempt under Rule 7.10(1)(c) or Rule 7.10(2)(c) of these rules, must be in compliance with the spacing requirements.
-After an application for a drilling permit or certificate of registration has been granted, unless the well is exempt2 the well, if drilled, must be drilled at a location that is in compliance with the spacing requirements.
-If the well is commenced or drilled at a location that does not comply with this Rule 12.1, the Board, pursuant to Chapter 36, Texas Water Code, may enjoin the drilling or investigations

-Deleted: within 90 calendar days from the date of the tests or operation of such well or require a completed well to be closed in a manner compliant with all applicable regulations.
-As described in the Texas Water Well Drillers' Rules, all well drillers and persons having a well drilled, deepened, or otherwise altered, shall adhere to the provisions of the rules prescribing the location of wells and proper completion [Amended May 3, 2017]
+Notwithstanding any other provision of these rules, unless the Board grants a waiver, the location of all new wells, excluding a well that is exempt under Rule 7.10(1)(c) or Rule 7.10(2)(c) of these rules, must be in compliance with the spacing requirements, as set forth in this Section and in Section 4 of these Rules.
+After an application for a drilling permit or certificate of registration has been granted, unless exempt the well, if drilled, must be drilled at a location that is in compliance with the spacing requirements, as set forth in this Section and Section 4 of these Rules.
+After an application that does not comply with this Rule 12.1, the Board, pursuant to Chapter 36, Texas Water Code, may enjoin the drilling or operation of such well or require a completed well to be closed in a manner compliant with all applicable regulations.
+As described in the Texas Water Well Drillers' Rules, all well drillers and persons having a well drilled, deepened, or otherwise altered, shall adhere to the provisions of the rules prescribing the location of wells and proper completion.
+[Amended June 12, 2012] [Amended July 12, 2016] [Amended May 3, 2017] [Amended May 3, 2017] [Amended July 2, 2019]